 “Yes.
 Once I’m in the witness waiting room can I go to the bathroom, and it’s lunchtime can I leave to go eat?”

-“The witness waiting rooms are in a separate section and there are restrooms for men and women.
+“The witness waiting rooms are in a separate section and there are restrooms for men and for women.
 An officer of the court will tell you when it’s lunchtime and direct you to my station.
 Iíll give you a voucher good for your lunch at any of the restaurants listed on the voucher, and the voucher is good for up to the maximum amount listed.
 You will have to pay any charge in excess of the maximum amount.
 Once the voucher is used it is turned over to the restaurant for payment.
 So don’t use your voucher to just buy a cup of coffee.”
 He grinned.
 “Just a reminder, until you’ve been called to testify you are not to speak to anyone about the trial, including when you go to lunch.
 Any other questions?”

 Tom shook his head and said, “No.”